charlessu800/MMv3/docs/lab4.md

 ## Read All the Sensors

 In order to simplify the whole process of multiplexing and reading from multiple sensors, we wrote a library.
 Upload, if you havent already `irsensor.py` from [sanity/](../labs/sanity), to serve as the library.
 Read through `irsensor.py` to instantiate and use it to understand the parameters of IRSensors.
+You can paste this over your prior code.py.

 ```python
 import board